lubna-edrees/Activity-log/snippets/o.md

 2. pass by value:
    1. just pass a normal var,

-3. there is no passing variables by reference. because there are no 2 variables pointing to the same memory address
+3. There is no passing variables by reference. because there are no 2 variables pointing to the same memory address. you can store the value of a specific address in more than one address but you can't have 2 varaibles pointing to the same memory address.

   ```go